ax4w/sclui/README.md

 ## Adding to the Screen

-The order, when adding the items, is the same order, when selecting through the items on the screen!
+The order, in which the items are added, is the same order, when selecting through the items on the screen!

 ### Interactable Items
 ```C